-- 1) ANS Resolver starts as daemon process. - 2) ANS Resolver waits for the request of name resolution from an application on the same node. - 3) When ANS Resolver receives the resolution request, it checks first if there is the result of the request in ANS Cache. - 4) If there has been already the result of the request in ANS Cache, ANS Resolver passes the result to the application. - 5) Unless there is the result of the request in ANS Cache, ANS Resolver creates Resolv-Thread that will perform name resolution and passes the request to Resolv-Thread. - 6) Resolv-Thread receives the name resolution request from Main-Thread. - 7) Resolv-Thread generates DNS query message. - 8) Resolv-Thread makes the IPv6 site-local solicited name multicast address corresponding to the name like Fig. 7. - 9) Resolv-Thread sends the query message in multicast and starts query timer. - 10) Resolv-Thread waits for the response until query timer expires. - 11) When Resolv-Thread wakes up, it checks if the response arrived. - 12) If Resolv-Thread woke up because of the expiration of query timer, it checks if the number of retransmission of query message is less than or equal to the allowed maximum number of retransmission (MAX_RETRANS) [9].
-If the number of retransmission of query message (#Retransmission) is greater than MAX_RETRANS, Resolv-Thread returns the error to the application and exits.
+- 2) ANS Resolver waits for the request of name resolution from an application on the same node. - 3) When ANS Resolver receives the resolution request, it checks first if there is the result of the request in ANS Cache. - 4) If there has been already the result of the request in ANS Cache, ANS Resolver passes the result to the application. - 5) Unless there is the result of the request in ANS Cache, ANS Resolver creates Resolv-Thread that will perform name resolution and passes the request to Resolv-Thread. - 6) Resolv-Thread receives the name resolution request from Main-Thread. - 7) Resolv-Thread generates DNS query message. - 8) Resolv-Thread makes the IPv6 site-local solicited name multicast address corresponding to the name like Fig. 5. - 9) Resolv-Thread sends the query message in multicast and starts query timer. - 10) Resolv-Thread waits for the response until query timer expires. - 11) When Resolv-Thread wakes up, it checks if the response arrived. - 12) If Resolv-Thread woke up because of the expiration of query timer, it checks if the number of retransmission of query message is less than or equal to the allowed maximum number of retransmission, MAX_RETRANS [4].
+If the number of retransmission of query message, #Retransmission, is greater than MAX_RETRANS, Resolv-Thread returns the error to the application and exits.
 Otherwise, it goes to Step 9. - 13) If Resolv-Thread woke up because of the receipt of response message, it checks if the response is valid.
 If the response is invalid, Resolv-Thread discards the response and checks #Retransmission.
-If the number of retransmission of query message (#Retransmission) is greater than MAX_RETRANS, Resolver returns the error to the application and exits.
-Otherwise, it goes to Step 9.

-14) If Resolv-Thread received multiple valid response messages from other ANS Responders, it sends the first response to every ANS Responder that sent a response except the ANS Responder that has sent a response first.
+If #Retransmission is greater than MAX_RETRANS, Resolver returns the error to the application and exits.
+Otherwise, it goes to Step 9. - 14) If Resolv-Thread received multiple valid response messages from other ANS Responders, it sends the first response to every ANS Responder that sent a response except the ANS Responder that has sent a response first.
 This triggers the dynamic update request at each ANS Responder that receives this response message.
 After this, Resolv-Thread stores the response in ANS Cache, passes the response to the application and exits.
-If Resolv-Thread received only one valid response, it stores the response in ANS Cache, passes the response to the application and exits.
+If Resolv-Thread received only one valid response, it stores the response in ANS Cache, passes to the application and exits.